bumatic/manifold-docs/contents/authors/writing.md

 Avoid using bold, strikethrough, highlighting, and colored text.
 If you feel any of these treatments are necessary for your work, please consult with your publisher.

 #### Special Characters
-Special characters that can't easily be found in your operating system's character map should be inserted using Unicode.
+Special characters that can’t easily be found in your operating system’s character map should be inserted using Unicode.
 For more information on available Unicode characters and how best to insert them for your system, please consult [FileFormat.Info](http://www.fileformat.info/index.htm).
 Mac and Windows operating systems have different means of inserting Unicode characters.
 Consult your publisher if you need assistance.

 If your text requires combining diacritic marks or a specific font not native to your operating system, please consult your editor on how best to proceed.
 Solutions are specific to each project.